illuminoir/telegram-bot-reminder/README.md

 With this bot you can send daily or one-time reminders, for different timezones.
 It uses a default of UTC+0, make sure to set the timezone for your scheduled reminders.

 Try it yourself, @RemindAllanBot on Telegram and send the `/help` command!
+Or with [this link](https://t.me/RemindAllanBot).

 ## Installation